Wallace Reid: Death

 While en route to a location in California during filming of The Valley of the Giants (1919), Reid was injured in a train wreck near Arcata, California, and he needed six stitches to close a 3 in scalp wound.
 To continue filming, he was prescribed morphine for relief of his pain, and Reid soon became addicted.
-He continued working at a frantic pace in films that were growing more physically demanding, and changing from 15–20 minutes in duration to as much as an hour.
+He continued working at a frantic pace in films that were growing more physically demanding, while the length of the films increased from short 15–20 minute productions to features lasting up to an hour.
 Reid's morphine addiction worsened at a time when rehabilitation programs were non-existent.

 On January 18, 1923, he died from influenza in a sanatorium, aged 31, while attempting to recover from his addiction.

 Reid was interred in the Azalea Terrace of the Great Mausoleum at Forest Lawn Memorial Park Cemetery in Glendale, California.

 Aftermath

 His widow, Dorothy Davenport (billed as Mrs. Wallace Reid), co-produced and appeared in Human Wreckage (1923), making a national tour with the film to publicize the dangers of drug addiction.
 She and Reid had two children: a son, Wallace Reid Jr., born in 1917; and a daughter, Betty Mummert, whom they adopted in 1922 as a three-year-old.

 Wallace Reid's contribution to the movie industry has been recognized with a star on the Hollywood Walk of Fame.